 How AMCHP Thinks About Evidence

 In the MCH field there is a growing emphasis on the importance of using evidence-based practices to address MCH challenges, but what do we mean when we say “evidence”?
-There is a tendency in the public health field to assign more value to evidence generated by experimental studies and evaluation designs than other types of evidence.
-While evidence from scientific research studies is absolutely important, so are other types of practice-based and community-defined evidence.
-AMCHP recognizes many forms of evidence as valid for showing a practice is effective and defines “evidence” as:
+How we define “evidence” has implications for what we consider evidence and has the power to further invalidate, stigmatize, and oppress the experiences of those from historically under-resourced communities.
+There is also a tendency to assign more value to evidence generated by experimental studies and evaluation designs (Best Available Research Evidence) than other types of evidence.
+While evidence from scientific research studies is important, so are other types of evidence.
+AMCHP recognizes many forms of evidence as valid ways of demonstrating a practice or policy is effective and defines “evidence” as:

-Anything that demonstrates a given activity is having an intended impact for a specific community or population.
-Recognizing that public health occurs in “real world” settings, what we consider evidence should not be limited to that which comes from controlled scientific research; it should also expand to include and uplift evidence that is defined by impacted communities and represents the values, needs, and preferences of those with lived experience.
+Anything that demonstrates a given activity has an intended impact for a specific community or population.
+Recognizing that public health occurs in “real world” settings, what we consider evidence should not be limited to that which comes from controlled scientific research; it should also include and uplift evidence that is defined by impacted communities and represents the values, needs, and preferences of those with lived experience.

-This definition is intentionally holistic to capture the full breadth of practice-based insights (especially those reflecting community members’ values, needs, and preferences) that can demonstrate the effectiveness of programs and policies.
-These include:
+This definition is intentionally broad to capture the full breadth of information and practice-based insights that can demonstrate the effectiveness of programs and policies.
+These include the best available research evidence, experiential evidence, and contextual evidence:

 Our Partners

-AMCHP collaborates with a variety of partners in our work to build the MCH evidence-base and support MCH professionals and advocates to integrate more evidence-based initiatives into their work.
+AMCHP collaborates with a variety of partners to build and strengthen the MCH evidence-base and to support MCH professionals and advocates to integrate more evidence-based initiatives into their work.

 We collaborate with the Strengthen the Evidence Base for MCH Programs Initiative at Georgetown and the National MCH Workforce Development Center at UNC to provide evidence and implementation-related technical assistance to MCH professionals.
 Learn more about AMCHP’s partnership with these groups here.